lukaskon/Genome-Annotation/README.md

-### Run Busco separate from funannotate to use specific database (need to use local writable Augustus)
+### Run Busco v5 separate from funannotate if wanted (need to use local writable Augustus, change config)

 ```
 #!/bin/bash --login
 ########### Define Resources Needed with SBATCH Lines ##########

-#SBATCH --time=06:00:00             # limit of wall clock time - how long the job will run (same as -t)
+#SBATCH --time=02:00:00             # limit of wall clock time - how long the job will run (same as -t)
 #SBATCH --ntasks=1                  # number of tasks - how many tasks (nodes) that you require (same as -n)
 #SBATCH --cpus-per-task=24           # number of CPUs (or cores) per task (same as -c)
 #SBATCH --mem=50G                    # memory required per node - amount of memory (in bytes)